 Nominate Your Hero!

-The Heroes for Young Hearts awards recognize individuals who demonstrate a continuous commitment in their local community to raise awareness of Sudden Cardiac Arrest (SCA) in youth by taking specific actions that support the Parent Heart Watch (PHW) mission of protecting youth from Sudden Cardiac Arrest and preventable Sudden Cardiac Death.
-Nominees are not required to be Parent Heart Watch members.
+The Heroes for Young Hearts awards recognize individuals who demonstrate a continuous commitment in their local community to raise awareness of Sudden Cardiac Arrest (SCA) in children and young adults by taking specific actions that support the Parent Heart Watch (PHW) mission of protecting children and young adults from Sudden Cardiac Arrest and preventable Sudden Cardiac Death.

 Categories include

-- For more details on the nomination process, download the Heroes For Young Hearts Flyer
+- Download the Heroes For Young Hearts Flyer

 Awards Presentation

-Awards will be presented on Friday, January 17, 2025 during PHW 20th Annual National Heart to Heart welcome dinner at the DoubleTree by Hilton Portland in Oregon.
+Awards will be presented on Friday, January 17, 2026 during PHW 21st Annual National Heart to Heart welcome dinner at the Wyndham Lake Buena Vista Disney Spring in Orlando, Florida.
 PHW covers airfare, hotel accommodations and meals for award winner only, unless the award winner is a minor, then one (1) parent/guardian will also be covered.
-If you have any questions, please call 800.717.5828 or email to contact@parentheartwatch.org.
+If you have any questions, please call 800.717.5828 or send email to contact@parentheartwatch.org.

 Past Award Winners